-If you have comments about the technical accuracy, content, or organization of this document, please send them to SGI.
+If you have comments about the technical accuracy, content, or organization of this document, contact SGI.
 Be sure to include the title and document number of the manual with your comments.
 (Online, the document number is located in the front matter of the manual.
-In printed manuals, you can find the document number on the back cover.)
+In printed manuals, the document number is located at the bottom of each page.)

-You can contact us in any of the following ways:
+You can contact SGI in any of the following ways: